Inexpensive spring crafts to make and sell!

 6. Flower Market Window

-I bought this old window at the antique store for just a few dollars.
-It was missing a pane of glass but I knew I could turn it into a beautiful spring decor piece.
+I bought this old window for just a few dollars at an antique store.
+It was missing a pane of glass, but I knew I could turn it into a beautiful spring decor piece.
 It sold in my antique booth in just a few days.
-Check out the full post for more details and ways to upcycle old windows –> 6 Creative DIY Projects to Repurpose Old Windows.
+Check out the full post for all the details and free SVG cut files –> Flower Market Window DIY – An Upcycled Window Project.

 7. Mini Carrot Pillows